Oil & Gas FAQs

 How long will the well equipment be onsite?

 The amount of time equipment is on site varies.
 For drilling, it depends on the number of wells being drilled at one time.
-Each well generally takes 7-10 days to drill and another 4 days to complete.
+Each well generally takes 7 to 10 days to drill and another 4 days to complete.
 Once the drilling is done, the production equipment stays on site for the life of the well, which can be as long as 30 years.

 How will the presence of wells affect nearby home values?
 Will home insurance costs increase?
 What other social or economic impacts may exist?